layilin/SP23-33852/_texts/sc-page151.md

 - And shrubby wilds, in bands will soon destroy
 - Thy labourer's honest wealth; their loss and yours.

-- Perhaps, of Indian gardens I could sing,[^f151n1]
+- Perhaps, of Indian gardens[^f151n1] I could sing,
 - Beyond what bloom'd on blest Phaeacia's isle,[^f151n2]
 - Or eastern climes admir'd in days of yore: [490]
 - How Europe's foodful, culinary plants;